Who Is Drake?

 Burying the hatchet, Drake joined forces with Chris Brown for the Top 5 hit "No Guidance."
 He then released the EP The Best in the World Pack, featuring the dual singles of "Omertà" and "Money in the Grave," and the compilation album Care Package, consisting of previously unreleased songs from earlier in the decade.

 Ahead of the planned arrival of a new album, Drake teamed with Future for the release of "Life is Good" in January 2020, and unveiled a video which combined the tracks "When To Say When" and "Chicago Freestyle" a few weeks later.
-He provided fans with another surprise release in late March by sharing the first photos of his blonde, curly-haired son, Adonis, before dropping the mixtape Dark Lane Demo Tapes, featuring guest appearances from Brown, Giveon, Young Thug and Playboi Carti, on May 1.
+Dark Lane Demo Tapes, featuring guest appearances from Brown, Giveon, Young Thug and Playboi Carti, dropped on May 1.

 In late 2019 it was announced that Drake was entering the burgeoning cannabis industry by teaming with a prominent Canadian producer, Canopy Growth, to produce and distribute herbal treats in Toronto via a new venture called More Life Growth Co.
 A press release described the company as "centered around wellness, discovery, and overall personal growth with the hope of facilitating connections and shared experiences across the globe."